(* *********************************************************************** *)

 End reminder.

-the tactic can deal with "proper" morphisms of arbitrary arity (here f and g, or Z.opp earlier): it rewrites under such morphisms (g), and, more importantly, it is able to reorder terms modulo AC under these morphisms (f)
+The tactic can deal with "proper" morphisms of arbitrary arity (here f and g, or Z.opp earlier): it rewrites under such morphisms (g), and, more importantly, it is able to reorder terms modulo AC under these morphisms (f)

 Section morphisms.